containers/podman/docs/source/markdown/podman-image-mount.1.md

 % podman-image-mount(1)

 ## NAME

 podman\-image\-mount - Mount an image's root filesystem

 ## SYNOPSIS

-**podman image mount** [*options*] [*image* ...]
+**podman image mount** [*options*] name

 ## DESCRIPTION

-Mounts the specified images' root file system in a location which can be accessed from the host, and returns its location.
+**podman image mount** mounts the specified images' root file system in a location which can be accessed from the host, and returns its location.

-If you execute the command without any arguments, Podman will list all of the currently mounted images.
+If a command is executed without any arguments, Podman will list all of the currently mounted images.

-Rootless mode only supports mounting VFS driver, unless you enter the user namespace via the `podman unshare` command.
+Rootless mode only supports mounting `VFS driver`, unless you enter the user namespace via the `podman unshare` command.
 All other storage drivers will fail to mount.

-## RETURN VALUE
+**Return Value:**
 The location of the mounted file system.

+- **Note:**
-On error an empty string and errno is returned.
+On error an empty string and an errno is returned.

 ## OPTIONS